Interrelating LSAT Scores and IQ

 What is the Relation between Your LSAT Scores and Your IQ

-Before we delve into understanding the relationship between LSAT scores and IQ let us first understand the individual meaning of both the scores.
+Before we delve into understanding the relationship between your LSAT result and your IQ, let us first understand the individual meaning of both the terms.

 What are LSAT scores?